Festival Hall (Melbourne)

-Festival Hall is a heritage listed entertainment venue located at 300 Dudley Street, West Melbourne, Victoria.
-It is one of Melbourne's larger concert venues and has hosted a variety of local and international acts over many years.
+Festival Hall is a heritage listed entertainment venue located at 300 Dudley Street in West Melbourne, Victoria.
+Festival Hall first opened its doors in 1913 as a boxing arena.
+It later became a popular music performance venue.

-In October 2020, Hillsong purchased the Festival Hall venue.
-It will continue to host entertainment events, in addition to hosting Hillsong Church Melbourne City's weekly church services.
-The building is set to undergo renovation to better suit the new uses.

 History

-The site began its sporting history as the West Melbourne Stadium (shortened to The Stadium) in 1913, developed by R.L.Baker, the Sydney boxing promoter, opening just in time for the Mehegan-Wells fight of 3 November 1913.
+The site began its sporting history as the West Melbourne Stadium (shortened to The Stadium) in 1913, developed by Reginald Leslie Baker, the Sydney boxing promoter, opening just in time for the Mehegan-Wells fight of 3 November 1913.
 In 1915 it came under the control of John Wren (chairman) and Dick Lean (general manager) of Stadiums Limited as a multi-function venue for boxing and pro wrestling.
 It quickly became known to locals as "the House of Stoush", as over the years it has featured some of the greatest names in Australian boxing including Lionel Rose, Johnny Famechon, Anthony Mundine, Lester Ellis and Barry Michael.
 Professional wrestling also featured regularly, as did Roller Derby, ballroom dancing, cultural and religious gatherings and the first Indoor Tennis Exhibition featuring John McEnroe.
 It was used by the Painters and Dockers as a meeting place.
 During the Great Depression, unemployed men seeking work would gather at Festival Hall to be picked for dock work.

 The Stadium was destroyed by fire in 1955 but was rebuilt in time for the 1956 Olympics, where it was used for boxing, basketball and gymnastics events.

 Dick Lean Jnr (son of the original general manager, Dick Lean) joined Stadiums in 1960 and set about successful promotion of major music acts of all genres from both the UK and US, increasing the use of the venue significantly.
 The Stadium was renamed Festival Hall in the early 1960s to reflect its increasing use as Melbourne's largest live entertainment venue at the time.
 Lean booked the Beatles to play Australia in 1964.
 Lean continued to promote and bring to Australia many of the major headline acts during the 1960s, 1970s and 1980s.